clinaresl/exm/README.md

 # Introduction #

 ``exm`` is a Python package that automates the scheduling of UC3M exams.
-To this end, it provides a script `exm.py`.
+To this end, it provides a script with the same name, `exm`.

 # Requirements #